Bay of Plenty Road Report

 Tauranga

-· SH2/Fifteenth Ave: Major works to build the connection from Fifteenth Ave to SH29/Takitimu Drive Toll Road are underway.
-Works involve the building of a 120m long retaining wall and earthworks, prior to the Fifteenth Ave bridge construction.
-One lane at SH2/Fifteenth Ave near Edgecumbe Road will be closed while this work takes place.
-This is likely to remain in place until mid-2026.
-Local residents and those passing through this area should be prepared for disruption over the construction season; there will be delays and changes to the road layout as we complete this work.
+• SH2/Fifteenth Ave: Major works to build the connection from SH2/Fifteenth Ave to SH29/Takitimu Drive Toll Road are progressing as part of the Takitimu North Link project.
+Works are underway and include the building of a 120m long retaining wall and earthworks, and we’re preparing to start the construction of the single lane bridge connecting SH2/Fifteenth Ave to SH29/Takitimu Drive Toll Road.
+Piling is underway and will take approximately 3 months, and construction of the bridge will take approximately 12 months to complete.
+One lane at SH2/Fifteenth Ave near Edgecumbe Road is closed while this work takes place, this is likely to remain in place until mid-2026.
+More information.

-· SH2 Tauranga Eastern Link Toll Road (TELTR): The Tauranga City Council led project continues.
-A 2km section of SH2, just past the Kaituna River Bridge continues to be reduced to a single lane in each direction to allow construction of the Pāpāmoa East Interchange to progress.
+• SH2 Tauranga Eastern Link Toll Road (TELTR): The Tauranga City Council led project continues.
+A 2km section of SH2, just past the Kaituna River Bridge, continues to be reduced to a single lane in each direction allowing construction of the Pāpāmoa East Interchange to progress.
 This closure will remain in place for the duration of construction, with a temporary 70km/h speed limit in place.
-More information
+More information.

 Western Bay of Plenty